-8.1.
-PH Meters
+8.1 pH Meters

 We have 3 pH meters.
-Every morning the pH meters must be calibrated with 4.00, 7.00 and 10.00 ph buffers (see MSDS Appendix B8).
+Every morning the pH meters must be calibrated, using pH 4.00, 7.00 and 10.00 buffer solutions (see MSDS Appendix B8).

-- 1. Pour a known PH buffer standard solution into a clean, dry container.
-Power on the meter and it automatically enters into the measurement mode.
-Select PH mode by pressing MODE key. - 2.
-Dip both PH electrode and temperature probe into the buffer solution.
-Swirl gently and wait for reading to stabilize. (approx 30 seconds depending on electrode's condition) - 3.
-Press CAL key to enter PH calibration mode.
+- Pour a known pH buffer standard solution into a clean, dry container.
+Turn on the meter and it automatically enters into the measurement mode.
+Select pH mode by pressing MODE key. - 2.
+Dip both pH electrode and temperature probe into the buffer solution.
+Swirl gently and wait for reading to stabilize. (approx 30 seconds depending on electrode's condition). - 3.
+Press CAL key to enter pH calibration mode.
 A "CA" displays momentarily and the display shows the current uncalibrated reading flashing. - 4.
-To abort or cancel calibration without accepting new value, pres CAL key.
-The meter then reverts to PH measurement mode. - 5.
-To proceed with calibration, allow reading to stabilize.
-The meter automatically recognizes PH 4.01, 7.00, or 10.01 buffers.
-Press ENTER key to confirm calibration and the LCD displays "CO" momentarily.
-The meter reverts to measurement mode. - 6.
-For 2 or 3 point calibration, repeat step 3 with other PH buffer values of 4.01 7.0 and 10.01 for higher accuracy.
+To abort or cancel calibration without accepting new value, press CAL key.
+The meter then reverts to pH measurement mode.